 Validation

-Validation can be enabled with the validation
+Validation can be enabled with the bytecheck

-feature.
-Validation leverages the
+feature, and leverages the

 bytecheck

-consumption of untrusted and malicious data.
+use of untrusted and malicious data.

 CheckBytes